5 remote working tips for managers to keep employees productive

 - Lack of information access – Many times, remote workers need to put extra time and effort to locate information from colleagues.
 Getting answers to even simple questions can become a large obstacle for remote workers.
 These challenges extend beyond the task related to interpersonal issues.
 A lack of mutual knowledge among the team leads lowers the willingness to give the benefit of doubt to co-workers in difficult situations.
 For example, you will get a brusque email from your colleague if they are already having a rough day as a natural stress buster.
 And without any understanding of current circumstances, you are likely to get offended or think about the professionalism of your co-worker.

-- Social isolation – Loneliness is a very common complaint when it comes to remote work.
+- Social isolation – Remote work isolation and loneliness is a very common complaint when it comes to work from home practices.
 The employees miss so many social interactions that occur in office settings.
 If employees do not have the opportunity to connect with others, they suffer from isolation, lose the sense of belonging.
 As a result, it can impact employee retention rates.

 - Home distractions – When we search through some photos about “work from home” over the internet, it portrays casual images of people sitting at the sofa or doing multiple home chores along with official work.
 It is a terrible representation of remote working practices.
 A dedicated workspace and managed personal responsibilities are a must-have for effective virtual work.
 However, during this unplanned work-from-home transition, some distractions are expected.
 Still, you can make it better by distracting yourself from home and family demands for set working hours.